 Supposedly, however, Nelson had asked that Emma receive compensation from the government, but no such compensation was ever paid.
 Allegedly the Prince of Wales learned that Nelson had ridiculed him and so she received nothing.
 Emma was also a spendthrift and soon began a descent into penury.
 This resulted in her being arrested for debts and imprisoned at the King’s Bench in London in 1813.
 When she was released a year later, she fled to Calais with her 13-year-old daughter Horatia.
 She died there in 1815 and was buried in the churchyard of St. Pierre’s in Calais.

-As to Fanny, she remained faithful to Nelson’s memory.
+As to Frances Nelson, she remained faithful to her husband’s memory.
 She was thus rewarded for her faithfulness with a generous government pension and polite society grieved with her, accepted her, and rejected Emma.
 After Nelson’s death, Fanny fell ill for time, recovered, and then suffered ongoing health problems intermittently thereafter.
 She eventually moved to Paris and lived with her son Josiah before eventually returning to England and settling at Exmouth.

 In May of 1831 newspapers noted that a little more than a week before Fanny’s death, there was the death of the wife of another great British warrior.
-The Duke of Wellington’s wife died on 24 April and Fanny passed away about a week later on 4 May.
-Fanny died at her home on Harley Street and was interred in the family vault in the churchyard of St Margaret and St Andrew, Littleham-cum-Exmouth, Devon.
+The Duke of Wellington’s wife died on 24 April and Frances Nelson passed away about a week later on 4 May.
+She died at her home on Harley Street and was interred in the family vault in the churchyard of St Margaret and St Andrew, Littleham-cum-Exmouth, Devon.

 *Carew would see her mother reasonably frequently as child, but by the time her mother fell into debt, Carew was working abroad.